Knut Hamsun: Early life

 Knut Hamsun was born as Knud Pedersen in Lom Municipality in the Gudbrandsdalen valley, Norway.
 He was the fourth son among the seven children of Tora Olsdatter and Peder Pedersen.
 When he was three, the family moved to Hamsund in Hamarøy Municipality in Nordland county.
 They were poor and an uncle had invited them to farm his land for him.

 At nine Knut was separated from his family and lived with his uncle Hans Olsen, who needed help with the post office he ran.
-Olsen used to beat and starve his nephew, and Hamsun later stated that his chronic nervous difficulties were due to the way his uncle treated him.
+Olsen used to beat and starve his nephew, and Hamsun later stated that his chronic nervous difficulties were due to how his uncle treated him.

 In 1874 he finally escaped back to Lom.
-For the next five years he did any job for money; he was a store clerk, peddler, shoemaker's apprentice, sheriff's assistant, and an elementary-school teacher.
+For the next five years he did any job for money: shop assistant, peddler, shoemaker's apprentice, sheriff's assistant, and an elementary-school teacher.

-At 17 he became a ropemaker's apprentice; at about the same time he started to write.
-He asked businessman Erasmus Zahl to give him significant monetary support, and Zahl agreed.
+At 17 he became a ropemaker's apprentice.
+At about the same time he started to write.
+He asked businessman Erasmus Zahl to give him monetary support, and he agreed.
 Hamsun later used Zahl as a model for the character Mack appearing in his novels Pan (1894), Dreamers (1904), Benoni (1908) and Rosa (1908).

 He spent several years in America, traveling and working at various jobs, and published in 1889 his impressions under the title Fra det moderne Amerikas Aandsliv ("From the Spiritual Life of Modern America").